-- The Bank of Portugal acts as the Portuguese Central Bank and is therefore integrated into the European System of Central Banks under the European Central Bank.
-It is tasked with monitoring and supervising financial, payment and e-money institutions, and with virtual asset provider authorisations. - The Securities Market Commission oversees the offerings of securities and financial asset management companies and advisory in Portugal.
-It is the competent authority to issue an authorisation to engage in crowdfunding activities.
-Regarding crowdfunding, the Securities Market Commission may also request technical opinions from the Bank of Portugal. - The Insurance and Pension Funds Supervisory Authority is the supervisor with jurisdiction to oversee the insurance and pension fund markets. - The National Data Protection Commission (Comissão Nacional de Protecção de Dados) is the Portuguese public authority that supervises data processing by all public and private entities in Portugal.
+- CMVM oversees the offerings of securities and financial asset management companies and advisory in Portugal.
+The competent authority is to issue an authorisation to engage in crowdfunding activities.
+Regarding crowdfunding, CMVM may also request technical opinions from the Bank of Portugal. - The Insurance and Pension Funds Supervisory ry Authority is the supervisor with jurisdiction to oversee the insurance and pension fund markets. - The National Data Protection Commission (Comissão Nacional de Proteção de Dados) is the Portuguese public authority that supervises data processing by all public and private entities in Portugal.